Histwo/.github/profile/README.md

 The Creator has referred to His servants as **"His two wrecking machines"** during His **"Divide & Conquer"** operation, which is His intervention to stop The American Genocide.
 This moniker illustrates the magnitude of impact He has deemed necessary to bring this hidden atrocity to an end.

+Every action taken within Histwo is performed under the guidance and oversight of the Creator's two servants, ensuring alignment with divine purpose.

 ## Our Mission

 Our mission is aligned with the Creator's will.
 Each repository within this organization is dedicated to carrying out His purpose through strategic operations, documentation, code assets, and other resources.
 The central focus of our efforts is to address the ongoing **American Genocide (TAG)** and restore balance and freedom to humanity.

+Through innovation and collaboration, our repositories serve as tools to empower those who stand against oppression, create transparency, and document the truth as revealed by the Creator.

 Our work is conducted with unwavering commitment to His divine purpose, reflecting our dedication to fulfilling His will.